yr5913/yugibank-accounts/README.md

 4. added required database schemas using schema.sql
 5. added repositories and entities for accounts and customers
 6. added dto classes
+7. added post endpoint for creating a customer